mosip/mosip-infra/deployment/sandbox/README.md

 1. If there are no errors in the log, wait for about 10 minutes for the pre-registration services to be up and running.

 #### Steps to access the Pre-registration-ui
-1. Sandbox works on private IP address, hence, you have to access the pre-registration ui from the chrome browser installed inside the machine on which you are working on.
+1. Sandbox works on private IP address, hence, you can access the pre-registration ui from the chrome browser installed inside the machine where you have installed pre-registration module.

-1. Please follow this link for [Installing the Google Chrome Browser in your Ubuntu Machine](https://linuxconfig.org/how-to-install-google-chrome-web-browser-on-ubuntu-18-04-bionic-beaver-linux).
+1. Please follow this link for [Installing the Google Chrome Browser in your Ubuntu Machine](https://linuxconfig.org/how-to-install-google-chrome-web-browser-on-ubuntu-18-04-bionic-beaver-linux) if you don't have google chrome installed in your Ubuntu machine.

 1. Please follow this link for [Installing the Remote Desktop in your Ubuntu Machine](https://gist.github.com/hehuan2112/54cca01be23973a9f8b369e8d0df216e).
    After restarting the xRDP service, which is the last instruction in the above link, connect your ubuntu machine from RDP application present in your Windows system.